Docs | DECENOMY

-This guide was made to give complete information to ensure the safety of users and their wallets.
+This guide was made to provide complete information to ensure the safety of users and their wallets.

-On Discord the DECENOMY team members will never start a private conversation first.
+On Discord the DECENOMY team members will never initiate a private conversation.

-So if they approach you in private offering help, ignore the conversation and report the user in the channel #report-scammers-here.
+If someone contacts you privately offering assistance, it's best to ignore the conversation and report the user in the channel #report-scammers-here.

 Always report users who invite misleading advertisements in the channel #report-scammers-here.

-• Do not open any files from private messages, almost always those who send files privately are trying to send malware or other software that may give access to your funds.
+• Never open any files received via private messages.
+In most cases, individuals who send files through private messages may be attempting to send malware or other software that could potentially grant unauthorized access to your funds.

-• We encourage you to always make sure to use only official links that you always find on our Discord.
+• We strongly encourage you to use only official links, which you can always find on our Discord platform.

-For your safety we always suggest you to check the ID of the DECENOMY team members.
+For your safety, we always suggest you check the ID of the DECENOMY team members.

 In Discord you can see the team ID in the dedicated channel #team-channel.